 - Give your voice a rest at the end of the day (after 5pm)

-- Engage in activities that don’t involve talking: reading, watching tv, etc.
+- Engage in activities that don’t involve talking like reading, watching tv, etc.

 - Try to make all your phone calls before 5pm